tidyverse/tidyverse/vignettes/review-ldecicco-USGS.md

 > The paper "Welcome to the tidyverse" is a 3 page introduction to the tidyverse R package.
 The tidyverse R package includes 8 core packages and other non-core packages.
 I am familiar with these tools, and my initial reaction was "this paper is entirely too short".
 Many of my questions on "tidyverse"-ness however were addressed in the link https://principles.tidyverse.org.
 Perhaps it would be worth moving that link into the introduction.

+I've added a sentence to the intro with more details on what we cover.
+I've left the link to <https://design.tidyverse.org> (formerly https://principles.tidyverse.org) in the last section, but have renamed it make more clear that you'll get to that at the end of the paper.

 > The JOSS review is not just on the 3 page paper, it is on the entire software ecosystem.
 In this case, that includes a massive amount of useful resources.
 Each core package has adaquate to excellent documentation and links to external resources.

 > My impression is this will be a useful paper for people to cite when they used tidyverse tools in their analysis.
 It is a short paper, but contains many useful links and references.
 I would recommend this paper to be published, but I offer the following impressions (they can be addressed or ignored):